-Also to catch the shuttle you should depart Machu Picchu no later than 11:00 am.
-While that would give you enough time to explore the site in the morning hours, you won’t have time to pursue one of the optional hikes like Huayna Picchu or Machu Picchu Mountain.
-Furthermore, this option, which brings you back to Cusco after 10pm, makes for a very long day after waking at 3:30 am that same morning.
-The rough roads make it virtually impossible to snooze during the ride back.
+The early departure from Machu Picchu at 11:00 am will give you enough time to explore the site in the morning hours, but you won’t have time to pursue one of the optional hikes like to the Sun Gate, Huayna Picchu, or Machu Picchu Mountain.
+Furthermore, this option, which brings you back to Cusco after 10 pm, makes for a very long day after waking at 3:30 am that same morning.
+The rough roads make it virtually impossible to snooze during the nauseating ride back.

 It’s all a pretty dismal way to end what started out as a spectacular morning in Machu Picchu.
 As such, we don’t recommend it.
 But don’t worry, there are two other great options to consider.

-Option 2: Stay in Aguas Calientes an Extra Night
+Option 2: Stay in Machu Picchu Pueblo an Extra Night (Recommended)

-You can stay in Aguas Calientes an extra night, delaying the shuttle ride for the following day.
+You can stay in Machu Picchu Pueblo an extra night, delaying the shuttle ride for the following day.
 This is what we did and we were so glad we did it this way.
-We got down from Machu Picchu around 4 in the afternoon and we were so happy to return to our room to immediately take a hot shower.
+We got down from the Machu Picchu ruins around 4 in the afternoon and we were so happy to return to our room to immediately take a hot shower.
 Rather than departing the ruins at 11:00 am, only to spend the rest of the day rushing to get to that dreadful shuttle, we were able to rest, relax, enjoy a nice dinner, and indulge in some well-deserved beers.
 It felt like a great way to finish up such a momentous day.

-You can then have a leisurely morning during a “Day 5” of a Jungle Trek on your own.
-We can recommend beginning the day with a great yet economical breakfast at La Boulangerie de Paris French Bakery.
+On the following day, you can then have a leisurely morning, departing Machu Picchu Pueblo by Noon, to get to the shuttle.
+We can recommend beginning the day with a great economical breakfast at La Boulangerie de Paris French Bakery.

-You’ll eventually need to walk the 2+ hours along the railroad tracks to get to the shuttle point.
+You’ll eventually need to walk the 2+ hours along the railroad tracks to get to the shuttle point at Hydroelectrica.
 But along the route is a very good museum about Machu Picchu that few visitors actually make it to.
 So consider checking out Museo de Sitio Manuel Chavez Ballon.
-We found it to be a bit overpriced, but it gives you something to do and breaks up the trek.
+We found it to be a bit overpriced, but was quite informative, provides something to do and breaks up the return trek.

-To stay this extra night in Aguas Calientes, a mere $10 per person was added to the price of our Jungle Trek (becoming $169).
+To stay this extra night in Machu Picchu Pueblo, a mere $10 per person was added to the price of our Jungle Trek (becoming $169).
 Meals during this time were also at our own expense, of course, as the Jungle Trek tour had officially ended.

-Most of the travel agencies in Cusco don’t push or even mention this option of staying an extra night.
+Most of the travel agencies in Cusco don’t push or even mention this option of staying an extra night in Machu Picchu Puebla.
 You must ask for it.
 And we strongly recommend that you do.
 If you have the time to spare, doing this is worth it.
 Otherwise, we’d strongly suggest returning by train.

-If you have more money than you do time, then returning to Cusco by train seems like the best way to go.
+If you have more money than you do time, then returning to Cusco by train is the best way to get back to Cusco.
 This journey departs directly from Machu Picchu Pueblo, so no extra trekking is involved like the shuttle option.
-The evening departures also allow you to spend the entire day at Machu Picchu and return that same evening.
+The late afternoon departures also allow you to spend your entire morning time slot at Machu Picchu and return that same evening.
 The train back to Cusco only takes about 4 hours, compared to the 10+ needed with the walking + shuttle option.
 The only downside to the train is the cost.
-It’s an extra $70 per person to return by train, instead of the otherwise included shuttle transportation.
+It is an extra $70 per person to return by train, instead of the otherwise included shuttle transportation.

 Questions to Ask Before Booking the Jungle Trek

 Most of the agencies in Cusco are all using the same tour operators for the Jungle Trek, yet just selling it a bit differently and at different prices.
-Here are some things you should ask about before booking the Jungle Trek to ensure all your expectations are met:
+Here are some things you should look for or ask about before booking the Jungle Trek to ensure all your expectations are met:

 ✔️Is whitewater rafting and ziplining included?
 (If not, ask for a price with both activities included.)